syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 SfDataGrid allows you to set the [Aspect](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridImageColumn.html#Syncfusion_Maui_DataGrid_DataGridImageColumn_Aspect) to size the loaded images within the bounds of the grid cell (whether to stretch, crop or letterbox) using the `DataGridImageColumn.Aspect` property.
 The supported aspects are described below, the default value is AspectFit.

+The supported aspects are described below,

 * **AspectFill**: Clips the image so that it fills the display area while preserving the aspect (no distortion).

 * **AspectFit**: Letterboxes the image (if required) so that the entire image fits into the display area, with blank space added to the top/bottom or sides depending on whether the image is wide or tall.

 * **Fill**: Stretches the image to completely and exactly fill the display area.
 This may result in the image being distorted.